-Owing to a lack of evidence, the use of glucocorticoids is not recommended as an adjuvant to ovarian stimulation in poor responders.
+There is insufficient data to make a recommendation for the use of glucocorticoids as an adjuvant to ovarian stimulation in Strong poor responders and recommend further research.

 8. Monitoring Stimulation Protocols

 8.1.
 Does the addition of hormonal assessment (oestradiol/progesterone/LH) to ultrasound monitoring improve monitoring efficacy and safety for poor responders?